Exemptions from the prescription charge

 EPS code: 0020

-Patients in possession of a valid HRT PPC at the point of dispensing.
+Patients in possession of a valid HRT prescription prepayment certificate (HRT PPC).

 Please note: An HRT PPC is valid for 12 months.